It’s Illegal to Leave Your Pet in a Hot Car In These States

 As the temps rise, it becomes extremely risky for your pet’s health.

-With summer in full swing and a major heatwave on its way to the Midwest and East Coast, it’s important for pet parents to be aware of the risks of a hot car.
-Even a short amount of time left outside in the heat can be dangerous for pets.
-In 72 degree Fahrenheit weather, it takes an hour for the inside of a car to heat up to 116 degrees.
+With summer in full swing and temperatures rapidly rising, it’s important for pet parents to be aware of the risks of a hot car.
+You don’t have to leave a pet alone for a long time for the conditions to become dangerous.
+In 72 degree Fahrenheit weather, it takes an hour opens in new tab for the inside of a car to heat up to 116 degrees.
 At 80 degree heat, it only takes 10 minutes for a car to reach 99 degrees.
-Pet parents may think they’re safe to take a quick errand run with their pet left behind, but the consequences can be deadly.
+Pet parents may think there’s no harm to running a quick errand while their pup stays behind, but the consequences can be deadly.

 There can be legal consequences, too.
-Because of its high risk to an animal’s health, it’s illegal in many states to leave a pet in a hot car; some laws even carry potential prison sentences.
+It’s illegal in many states to leave a pet in a hot car; some laws even carry potential prison sentences.

 States where it’s illegal to leave your pet in a hot car

-Leaving a dog in a car is considered illegal when the conditions in the car pose an imminent threat to the animal’s life.
-Depending on the state’s specifications, this can be because of extreme heat, extreme cold, a lack of food and drink in the vehicle, or poor ventilation.
+Leaving a dog in a car is considered illegal when the conditions in the car pose a threat to the animal’s life.
+Depending on your state’s specifications, this can be because of extreme heat, poor ventilation, a lack of food and drink in the vehicle, or extreme cold.

 States where it’s legal to forcibly enter a car to help an animal